-Unexplained Severe Pulmonary Disease Associated with E-Cigarette Use
+Unexplained Severe Pulmonary Disease Associated with E-cigarette Use

-The Centers for Disease Control and Prevention (CDC) is coordinating with several states to investigate multiple reports of vaping related lung injury.
+The Centers of Disease Control and Prevention (CDC) is coordinating with several states to investigate multiple reports of vaping related lung injury.
 Healthcare providers and clinicians should report any suspected cases of severe pulmonary disease associated with e-cigarette use to their local health department.

 - DHEC Health Alert Network